MarcelNazare/Reflectia/README.md

 ### *Technical Details*

 - Built with Django, HTMX and Tailwind
-- Utilizes the Gemini LLM
+- Utilizes the Llama 3 API
 - Uses SQLite Database